bwinton/svg-magic/Spec.md

 that points at a defs file which will contain the platform-specific definitions (gradients/filters/etc…) for the icons.

+  Each `<g>` element may contain a `class` attribute.
+If it does, the tool will output one copy for each class in the attribute (as well as) one copy with no classes.
+This will let us handle hover/active states as well as more complicated situations (like the various states of the camera icon in the urlbar).

 `\OS X\defs.svg`
 : This per-platform file will contain the platform-specific definitions